 Particle in cell and hybrid simulations: Our group has also been involved in studies of plasma physics using hybrid simulations, and more recently we have started to study magnetic reconnection, particle acceleration, and turbulence using PIC codes.

 Dynamo action: Magnetic fields in planets and stars are sustained against Ohmic dissipation by dynamo action, the self-induction process by which kinetic energy in the flow is converted into magnetic energy.
-We have studied small- and large-scale dynamos in two fluid approximations, magnetic field reversals for applications in the geodynamo, long-term memory processes in MHD turbulence and dynamo action, dynamos with low magnetic Prandtl numbers for applications in experiments and planetary cores, and dynamos in spherical vessels, among other problems.
+We have studied small- and large-scale dynamos in two fluid approximations, magnetic field reversals for applications in the geodynamo, long-term memory processes in MHD turbulence and dynamo action, dynamos with low magnetic Prandtl numbers for applications in experiments and planetary cores, dynamos in spherical vessels, and dynamos in planetary cores and stellar convective regions.